Key takeaways:

 Wearing tight, narrow, or high-heeled shoes can put you at risk for developing claw toes.

-Treatment options for claw toes include wearing shoes with roomy toe boxes, stretching exercises, as well as wearing “in-depth” shoes and shoe pads.
+Treatment options for claw toes include wearing shoes with roomy toe boxes, stretching exercises, and wearing “in-depth” shoes and shoe pads.

 Your little toes are some of the hardest working parts of your body.
 They help you keep your balance so that you can run, walk, and move.
 But these tiny appendages are also vulnerable to injury.
 Shoes and movement put a lot of pressure on your toes throughout the day.
 Over time, this repeated stress causes changes in toe shape, like claw toe.